realtimeradio/rcf_design/docs/40-Design.md

 # Design

-Here, the preliminary design of the Radio Camera Frontent (RCF) is described and justified.
+Here, the preliminary design of the Radio Camera Frontend (RCF) is described and justified.

 ## Interfaces